KhronosGroup/WebGL/other/test-runner/README.md

     cd <WebGL>/other
     node ./test-runner

-Run with `--help` to see command line options
+Run with `--help` to see command line options.

+Example invocations:

+    node ./test-runner
+    node ./test-runner --version 1.0.1 --browser ChromeOpenGL

 Results
 -------

+Returns exit code 0 if all tests passed in all browser configurations.
+Returns non-zero exit code otherwise.

 Test results are output as plain text files into `<WebGL>/other/test-runner/output`